prashantgodhwani/js-web-scrapper/README.md

 # js-web-scrapper
 Web Scrapper built in JS to scrap repositories and its issues to store in a json format from Github.

+Now supports creation of .pdf files into specific Topic Folders with relevant Issue Information.

 Sample json file included.
 Data format below :

 ```javascript